 Connecticut BSN in Nursing School Highlights

-- Benedictine University - RN to Bachelor of Science in Nursing (RN-BSN)
+Benedictine University CCNE Accredited RN to Bachelor of Science in Nursing (RN-BSN) Website

 10 nursing schools in Connecticut with ACEN or CCNE accredited RN to BSN Programs